 What Practitioners Need to Know About Modernized e-File (MeF)

-The 1040 MeF Program became available for Production returns on February 17, 2010.
+The 1040 Modernized e-File (MeF) Program became available for Production returns on February 17, 2010.

-The Modernized e-File (MeF) system is a replacement of the current IRS tax return filing technology with a modernized, Internet-based electronic filing platform.
-This transaction based system allows tax return originators to transmit returns electronically to the IRS in real-time, improving turnaround times.
-This is a major improvement over the current 1040 e-file system which processed returns in several batches per day, rather than in real time.
+The MeF system is a modernized, Internet-based electronic filing platform that has replaced the Legacy tax return filing technology.
+This transaction-based system allows tax return originators to transmit returns electronically to the IRS in real-time, improving turnaround times.
+This is a major improvement over the Legacy 1040 e-file system, which processed returns in several batches per day, rather than in real time.

-IRS plans to rollout 1040 MeF using a three-phase strategy over three years:
+The IRS rolled out 1040 MeF using a three-phase strategy over three years:

 The first phase of 1040 MeF occurred in February 2010 and included Form 1040, Form 4868 and 21 1040-related forms and schedules that can be attached to the 1040.
 The complete list is found on the Forms for 1040 MeF Program webpage.

-The second phase of 1040 MeF began on January 18, 2011 and includes the same forms as the first phase for tax years 2009 and 2010, with the exception of Form 4868.
+The second phase of 1040 MeF occurred on January 18, 2011 and included the same forms as the first phase for tax years 2009 and 2010, with the exception of Form 4868.
 Form 4868 is only accepted for the current tax year.
-The second phase also includes additional hardware and code optimization.
+The second phase also included additional hardware and code optimization.

-The third phase of 1040 MeF is scheduled to occur in January 2012 and will include the remaining forms filed under the current individual e-file program.
+The third phase of 1040 MeF occurred in January 2012 and included the remaining forms filed under the Legacy e-file program.

-Once MeF is fully implemented, the current 1040 e-file program will be phased out.
+MeF is now fully implemented, and the Legacy 1040 e-file program has been phased out.